 The hillsides and bluffs support oak forest and oak savanna remnants, as well as outstanding scenic overlooks.
 As the seasons unfold, you will find spring wildflowers, fall colors, abundant wildlife, and the ever-changing river landscape.

-You will need a horse pass if you will be horseback riding, a ski pass for cross-country skiing, and for snowmobiling, a snowmobile must be registered or have a snowmobile state trail sticker.
+You will need a horse pass if you will be horseback riding, and for snowmobiling, a snowmobile must be registered or have a snowmobile state trail sticker.
 No other fees or passes are required to use the trail.

 Do not leave valuables in your vehicle!

 Parking is available at the following trail accesses:

 - Gifford Lake: Take U.S. Highway 169 to State Highway 41, turn north toward Chaska.
 Gifford Lake public water access is on the west side of State Highway 41.

 - Minnesota Valley National Wildlife Refuge, Louisville Swamp Unit: Parking and trail access is available at the Louisville Swamp trail head.
 The wildlife refuge is located about 4.5 miles south of Shakopee.
 Exit Highway 169 onto 145th Street west.
 Follow the road past the main entrance to the Renaissance Festival and over the next set of railroad tracks.
 The Louisville Swamp parking lot is located on the left.

 - Minnesota Valley State Recreation Area, Lawrence Unit: Parking is available for the equestrian campground, state trail access, picnic shelter/warming house, Strait House historic site, hiking and cross country ski trails.
 Take U.S. Highway 169 to Jordan, at the traffic light turn north onto County Road 9, turn left onto Township Road 57.

 - Shakopee/Huber Park: The city park is located at First Avenue and Fillmore Street.